opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/InstallationAndConfiguration.md

 _\[DebugFolder\]\\ParamList_shortcuts_auto_create.h_ and _.cpp_
 need to be copied into source folder and give access to the initialization parameters of all outputs selected by the user in the initial parameter menus, by providing pointers to those parameters.
 These parameters can be useful if one wants to intermittently set an output back to its initial value, e.g. for the heating of AOMs.

+If you remove an output from the configuration file, the corresponding C function will remain in the _IOList_shortcuts_auto_create.h_ and _.cpp_ files until you regenerate those files.
+If you did not yet regenerate those files, you will get a warning when starting Control.exe.
+Just ignore that warning and regenerate those files.

 &nbsp;

 ## Data acquisition using Vision